rycon/qa_learnings/README.md

-# qa_learnings
+# QA Learning

-A place for me to document my learnings as a QA over my career.
-I learn and retaini information best by writingm, reviewing, and editing.
+This repo will function as a place for me to document my learnings as a QA over my career.
+I learn and retain information best by writing, reviewing, and editing.
+This readme will be the only file in this repo, and I will be leveraging Githubs Wiki sesction.